TheHeartmann/PG5500_inn01/readme.md

 ### Further development

 Given more time and a desire to take things further, it would be interesting to look at scrolling text not just from side to side, but also up and down (in particular if you have a multiline sentence).

+Another idea would be to make the text not move without user input, so that the default state is still.
+This would be a natural next step from the current iteration, but would require slightly cleverer use of timing and input handling.

 ## Authors